-soon to be the High-Throughput Screening Knowledge Center (HTSKC)
+Welcome to the High-Throughput Screening Knowledge Center (HTSKC)

-**The HTBC has fully re-opened from the COVID-19 shutdowns to all Stanford researchers .
-We are still not open to external researchers.
-We are currently transitioning to the High-Throughput Screening Knowledge Center (HTS KC) Please feel free to contact Bruce Koch (email@example.com) or David Solow-Cordero (firstname.lastname@example.org) if you have any questions.
-Our services, compound screening, and equipment are available, with some restrictions due the transition.
-Please fill out the Stanford Health Check before entering the HTBC.**
+**The HTBC has transitioned to the High-Throughput Screening Knowledge Center (HTS KC) Please feel free to contact Bruce Koch (firstname.lastname@example.org) or David Solow-Cordero (email@example.com) if you have any questions.
+Our services, compound screening, and equipment are all available as in the past.

-The High-Throughput Bioscience Center's mission is to provide researchers at Stanford with the ability to run high-throughput chemical , siRNA , cDNA , and high-content screens for the purpose of drug and/or target discovery.
+The High-Throughput Screening Knowledge Center's mission is to provide researchers at Stanford with the ability to run high-throughput chemical , siRNA , cDNA , and high-content screens for the purpose of drug and/or target discovery.

-The HTBC is a Stanford University School of Medicine core facility and was created in 2003 by the Department of Chemical and Systems Biology (formerly Molecular Pharmacology).
-The HTBC is a shared resource (Bioscience Screening Facility) for the Stanford Cancer Institute.
+The HTBC, the precursor to the HTSKC was a Stanford University School of Medicine core facility and was created in 2003 by the Department of Chemical and Systems Biology (formerly Molecular Pharmacology).
+In 2022, the HTBC became the Sarafan ChEM-H HTSKC with funding from the Innovative Medicines Accelerator (IMA).
+The HTSKC is a shared resource (Bioscience Screening Facility) for the Stanford Cancer Institute.

 This high-throughput screening (HTS) laboratory allows Stanford researchers and others to discover novel modulators of targets that otherwise would not be practical in industry.
 The center incorporates instrumentation (purchased with NCRR NIH Instrumentation grant numbers S10RR019513, S10RR026338, S10OD025004, and S10OD026899), databases , compound libraries , and personnel whose previous sole domains were in industry.